bahrus/xtal-element/README.md

 ]);
 ```

-Not the abbreviation "PE".
+Note the abbreviation "PE".
 That stands for Properties/Events.

 The array [,{click:[changeCount, 'dataset.d', parseInt]}] is a nested tuple.
 The first, undefined element allow us to set prop vals.